oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

    $ docker pull container-registry.oracle.com/middleware/weblogic_cpu:12.2.1.4-generic-jdk8-ol8
    ```

-   **Important**: If you are following the quick start sample
+   **Important quick start note**: If you are following the operator quick start sample
    (which uses "weblogic" GA images with version 12.2.1.4),
-   then pull `container-registry.oracle.com/middleware/weblogic:12.2.1.4`).
+   then pull `container-registry.oracle.com/middleware/weblogic:12.2.1.4`.

 1. Use Docker to display an inventory of your local image cache: